DukeUndergraduateML/datathon2019/README.md

 4. What is your take on the profile of the converters?
 5. What other insights can you gain from the data and the model you have built?

+## Data Description

+(We should move the data description here for easier use of the particpants).

 # The Final Product

 You will work in teams of up to four members.
 You must submit your submission (and only one submission per group) to https://cmt3.research.microsoft.com/User/Login?ReturnUrl=%2FDATATHON2019 by the deadline.
 Multiple submissions will be disqualified.